xwmx/nb/README.md

 # `❯ nb`

-`nb` is a command line note-taking, bookmarking, collecting, and archiving application with:
+`nb` is a command line note-taking, bookmarking, and archiving application with:

 - encryption,